Shubhammawa/Shubhammawa.github.io/_pages/about.md

 Hi, I am a final year dual degree student of the Industrial and Systems Engineering Department at the Indian Institute of Technology Kharagpur.
 I am also pursuing a minor in Mathematics and Computing.

-I am interested in solving intelligence, human and artificial.
+I am interested in understanding intelligence, human and artificial.